-Meaning, colors that are closer to middle grey will not get seriously impacted.
+Meaning, that colors that are closer to middle grey will not get seriously impacted.

-On the other hand, colors that are definitely redder, or green or blue will get seriously impacted.
+On the other hand, colors that are definitely redder, green, or blue will get seriously impacted.

 Compared to this the vibrance slider does not have a similar approach to pushing the intensity of the color.
 At times it tends to do exactly what we want.